ddashwood/Salus/README.md

 ```

 Note: neither Docker nor RabbitMQ are required - you can make Salus work with any messaging system you like.
-However, the demo programs make use of RabbitMQ for message, and using Docker is an easy way of setting up the demo.
+However, the demo programs make use of RabbitMQ for messaging, and using Docker is an easy way of setting up the demo.

 3. Load the solution in Visual Studio.
 Run SalusExampleParent _and_ SalusExampleChild.
 (You can right-click on a project
 and select Debug/Start New Instance to run the second project.)